marcomc/mcp-osxphotos/README.md

 Tip: Verify discovery with the `osxphotos_health` tool.
 It reports the resolved path, `--version`, and relevant environment variables.
 If you’re running this from an app that manages its own environment, ensure the directory that contains `osxphotos` is on `PATH` (use `which osxphotos` to find it), or set `OSXPHOTOS_BIN` to the absolute path explicitly.

-Python version: This server targets Python >= 3.12,<3.14.
-The setup instructions below create a Python 3.12 virtual environment.
+Python version: This server targets Python >= 3.11.
 You can confirm the runtime with the `python_version` tool.

+Environment configuration: This server loads a `.env` file if present (via python-dotenv).
+You can set `OSXPHOTOS_BIN=/absolute/path/to/osxphotos` there instead of wiring it into your client config.

 ## Installation and Setup